ucdavis/plone.ucdploneskin/README.txt

 Known Issues

   The spacing doesn't exactly match the original template

-  There is a very small gap in between the portal tabs and the bottom border

   There is a 1px gap between Quick Links and In This Section <li> elements